ForestAdmin/forest-rails/README.md

 ## How it works

-The Forest Admin NPM package (aka Forest Liana) introspects all your data model and dynamically generates the Admin API hosted on your servers.
+The Forest Admin gem (aka Forest Liana) introspects all your data model and dynamically generates the Admin API hosted on your servers.
 The Forest Admin interface is a web application that handles communication between the admin user and your application data through the Admin API.